Skip to main content

 Foragers rejoice – everyone can roam Sweden’s countryside while hunting for Mother Nature’s nutritious offerings.
 During late summer and early autumn, the woods abound with berries in different colours.
 But if you want to find the forest gold – chantarelles – you might need an expert guide.

 The foraging culture is strong in Sweden.
 Come late summer, nature lovers of all ages – top chefs included – spend days in the forest collecting berries, mushrooms and plants.
 Locating natural treasures such as blueberries and mushrooms is as enjoyable as feasting on them.
-And thanks to Sweden’s unique Right of Public Access, anyone is free to set off on a soul-soothing food safari with a basket in hand, provided you follow the golden rules “don’t disturb and don’t destroy.”
+And thanks to Sweden’s unique Right of Public Access, anyone is free to set off on a soul-soothing food safari with a basket in hand.
+The only thing you have to pay, is respect for nature and the animals living there.

 1 / 3